 As a further protection against ‘misunderstanding and misrepresentation’ he published the letter.
 The Commissioners ‘deemed it advisable under the circumstances to give great latitude to the late Engineer-in-Chief ’.
 They appended his ‘…ill-natured communication’ to their report, and resolved not to pursue the matter further.
 The Echuca Bridge footways were not built, nevertheless Greene and Higinbotham achieved a moral victory.
 But the matter of the fines imposed on Doran had been left unresolved.
 Although Bent had loudly proclaimed his sympathy for the aggrieved contractor, he now found him of no further use.
 On 6th March he cast Doran aside, telling a bemused Assembly that ‘it was a matter of perfect indifference to him what Honourable Members did with regard to the case…he did not care’.

 The Organisational Changes of John Woods

-The organisational changes made by Woods increased the functional specialisation of the Railway Department.
-Separate branches were evolving to deal with specialised spheres of railway operations, and there was a growing need for a general manager to direct and co-ordinate these functional empires for the efficient operation of the railways as a whole.
+The organisational changes made by Woods increased the functional specialisation of the Victorian Railways.
+Separate branches were evolving to deal with specialised spheres of railway operations.
+This created a growing need for a general manager to direct and coordinate these functional empires for the efficient operation of the railways as a whole.
 This had been recognised in the abortive Railway Management Bill of November 1876.
-The Minister of Railways as the political head, whilst called the Commissioner, was not in fact competent to perform this task, which required wide technical and managerial expertise.
+The Minister of Railways as political head, whilst called the Commissioner, was not in fact competent to perform this task, which required wide technical and managerial expertise.